Greece resettling stranded migrants to tent camp on Lesbos

 Germany’s Bild newspaper reported on Monday that Berlin is considering taking in thousands of refugees from Lesbos as a one-off gesture and also wants the Moria camp to be rebuilt and run by the European Union.

+An investigation into the cause of the blaze is continuing, amid suspicions it was started deliberately by migrants seeking to force Greek authorities to allow them to leave the island.

-Reporting by George Georgiopoulos and Lefteris Papadimas; Writing by Angeliki Koutantou; Editing by Gareth Jones
+Reporting by Vassilis Triandafyllou, Additional reporting by George Georgiopoulos and Lefteris Papadimas; Writing by Angeliki Koutantou; Editing by Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.